 Now part of the Wedgwood group, William Adams founded the company in 1769 in Staffordshire, England.

 The family, now famous for Adams Ironstone, were potters from the earliest day of the history of the Stoke potteries, going back to the 17th Century.
-They were said to rival Josiah Wedgwood for ceramic development and quality - known especially for Adams Ironstone but also made earthenwares, Parian, creamware, and Jasper wares.
+As china manufacturers they were said to rival Josiah Wedgwood for ceramic development and quality - known especially for Adams Ironstone but also made earthenwares, Parian, creamware, and Jasper wares.

-The history of this firm is unique.
-He was curious about the unusual luster of the finish that his tenants applied to the walls of their cottages.
+The history of this firm of china manufacturers is unique.
+Bloomfield was curious about the unusual luster of the finish that his tenants applied to the walls of their cottages.
 Rich in local clay, minerals and feldspar deposits, the peasants were just using the age old knowledge to weather-proof their homes against the Irish weather.
-This folk knowledge of ceramics was Belleek pottery in the raw.
+This folk knowledge of ceramics was Belleek pottery in the raw - perhaps unique amongst china manufacturers.

 He organized the community to begin to make Belleek pottery with the help of several key outsiders.
 Throughout its history, Belleek's survival was always a battle between the practical, inexpensive earthenware and the delicate, expensive china Belleek Parian ware.